-- · define what knowledge and skills are required; - · determine who needs to have the knowledge and skills; and - set out how you can assess or verify that the right people have the right knowledge and skills.
+- Define what knowledge and skills are required. - Determine who needs to have the knowledge and skills. - Set out how you can assess or verify that the right people have the right knowledge and skills.

 Your auditor will expect you to have documents detailing your knowledge and skills requirements.
-Where you believe the requirements are satisfied this will need to be supported with records such as training certificates, course attendance records or internal competency assessments.
+Where you believe the requirements are satisfied, this will need to be supported with records such as training certificates, course attendance records or internal competency assessments.

-TIP - Most organizations that already use tools such as training/skills matrices, appraisals or supplier assessments can satisfy the requirement for competence records by expanding the areas covered to include information security.
+TIP: Most organisations that already use tools such as training/skills matrices, appraisals or supplier assessments can satisfy the requirement for competence records by expanding the areas covered to include information security.